blocknative/bitcoin-regtest/README.md

 Testing Bitcoin is difficult because block times are slow, and there are not many testnet transactions.

 Bitcoin regtest allows spinning up a Dockerized Bitcoin private network consisting of many connected nodes.
-The nodes periodically send Bitcoin eachother and mine a block every 5 seconds, allowing for much for rapid development.
+The nodes have funded wallets, and periodically send Bitcoin between eachother and mine a block every 5 seconds.

+This allows for much more rapid development compared to using the Bitcoin testnet, expecially when testing logic related to new blocks.

 ## Dependencies